BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 slot machines, of the sort found in Sanctuary (and, I believe, on One-Armed Bandits).
 The default configuration leaves the slot machines exactly how they are in the base game -- you **must** configure the options you want.

+### BL2 Container TimeSaver XL

+Are you a busy, on-the-go Vault Hunter who just doesn't have the *time* for such luxuries as waiting for loot chests to open?
+Are those Hyperion weapon crates leaving you tapping your watch and sneaking glances at your day calendar?
+Is the hunt for more ammo filling you with near-terminal waves of impatience?

+Well, fret no longer!
+This mod increases the opening animations of all containers in BL2 by 5x.

 ### BL2 Early Bloomer